vizbydesign/bs/index.md

 - I don't really know what I'm doing
 - I hope to get it all set up soon

+# this is supposed to be a quoteblock
-> I should say something classy here
+> I should say something classy
 > but it's just not my style.